mvrdevelopment/spec/mvr-spec.md

 - The local user will be informed that a new file is available for import.

 ### What MVR-exchange cannot do!
-- There is no live update of changes.
+- There are no live update of changes.
 - There is no rule to always import all changes – ergo: there is no single file or source of truth.
 - There is no offline update for stations joining later or leaving earlier.
 - There is (currently) no way to connect stations via internet.

 ### Possible process of communication
-Every application can join a particular "MVR-xchange Group" to seperate between different working groups within one network.
+Every application can join a particular "MVR-xchange Group" to separate between different working groups within one network.
 This will be a setting within the application and transmitted during the Discovery process.
 Discovery will be executed by mDNS and by the rule-set of station priority the highest priority will create a Websocket Server and all other devices of the same "MVR-xchange Group" will be able to communicate with the server.
 Once a user decides to export an MVR file with the current changes the information will be distributed via the Server to all applications.
 Each station has the option to decide to request an MVR-file as well.
 At least the server should hold the latest MVR files available.
-Suggested communication packes are still work in progress...
+Suggested communication packets are still work in progress...